crypt0nn/scan-ouverture-port-by-cryptOn/README.md

 # scan-ouverture-port-by-cryptOn

-Public IP Scanner via Web Access
+🌍 Public IP Scanner via Web Access
 This Python tool allows users to scan public IP addresses through web access.
-It retrieves relevant information about the target IPs, such as geolocation, ISP details, and potential vulnerabilities, by querying online databases and APIs.
-Ideal for network diagnostics and security assessments.
+It retrieves valuable information about target IPs, such as geolocation, ISP details, and potential vulnerabilities, by querying online databases and APIs.
+Additionally, it primarily scans ports commonly used by surveillance cameras, making it useful for security assessments and network diagnostics.

 ⚠️ Disclaimer ⚠️
-This tool is intended solely for educational and security research purposes.
-Unauthorized scanning of public IP addresses without explicit permission may violate laws and regulations.
-The developer assumes no liability for any misuse, damage, or legal consequences resulting from the use of this tool.
-Use it responsibly and at your own risk.
+This tool is strictly intended for educational and security research purposes.
+Scanning public IP addresses without explicit permission may violate laws and regulations.
+The developer assumes no responsibility for any misuse, damage, or legal consequences resulting from its use.
+Proceed responsibly and at your own risk.